ibbles/LearningUnrealEngine/Loading assets.md

 # Loading assets

-In a Actor or Component constructor (possibly other classes as well), an asset should be loaded with
+In an Actor or Component constructor (possibly other classes as well), an asset should be loaded with

 ```c++
 #include "UObject/ConstructorHelpers.h"